 Financial Assistance Program Policy

-In keeping with the philosophy and mission of Ridgecrest Regional Hospital (“RRH”), it is the policy of RRH to offer financial assistance to patients who are unable to pay their hospital bills due to difficult financial situations.
+In keeping with the philosophy and mission of Ridgecrest Regional Hospital (“RRH”), it is the policy of RRH to offer financial assistance, using the lookback method, to patients who are unable to pay their hospital bills due to difficult financial situations.
 A RRH Financial Counselor or Business Office Representative will review individual cases and make a determination of financial assistance that may be offered prior to, during, or after services are provided.
 Upon verifying eligibility for financial assistance, RRH shall offer hospital inpatients and outpatients Charity Care (i.e., free care) or Discounted Care in accordance with this policy and other applicable policies for Medically Necessary Services.

 To establish policies and procedures to ensure consistent identification, accountability, recording and follow-up of patient’s potentially eligible for Charity Care or Discounted Care in compliance with all applicable laws, including the Hospital Fair Pricing Law and Section 501(r) of the Internal Revenue Code, which was added by the 2010 Affordable Care Act and which imposes specific requirements on tax-exempt hospitals with respect to community benefit obligations.